 SOURCE: Braasch Biotech LLC

-GARRETSON, SD--(Marketwired - Mar 3, 2014) - Braasch Biotech LLC, a biopharmaceutical company developing and commercializing anti-somatostatin vaccines, today announced that it has received a Notices of Acceptance from the Australian and Japanese Patent Offices for a patent covering the use of Braasch's product candidate, JH14-Somatovac®.
-The vaccine is indicated for use in livestock and safely enhances the target animal's own ability to produce more protein, without non-desirable side events as in current pharmaceuticals.
+GARRETSON, SD--(Marketwired - Apr 28, 2014) - Braasch Biotech LLC, a biopharmaceutical company developing and commercializing anti-somatostatin vaccines, today announced that it has received Notices of Acceptance from the European, Russian and Israeli Patent Offices for a patent covering the use of Braasch's product candidate, JH14-Somatovac®.
+The vaccine is indicated for use in farmed animals and safely enhances the target animal's own ability to produce more protein, without non-desirable side events as in current pharmaceuticals.

 Braasch's endogenous approach to protein enhancement has proven effective in dairy cows and pigs, without negative safety or health issues.
 Unlike exogenous enhancement methods, such as recombinant growth hormone (rBst), beta agonists or sub-therapeutic antibiotics, immunological control methods are based on innate systems and do not pose a negative impact to the animal, environment or consumers.

-Braasch Biotech's current livestock enhancement portfolio already includes patents in the United States, Europe, Mexico, New Zealand, Russia, Israel and South Africa.
+Braasch Biotech's current livestock enhancement portfolio already includes patents in the United States, Japan, Australia, Mexico, New Zealand and South Africa.
 Braasch is also pursuing patent applications in multiple jurisdictions in Latin America and Asia.

 About Braasch Biotech